akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 Java
 :  @@snip [ShardingCompileOnlyTest.java](/akka-cluster-sharding-typed/src/test/java/jdocs/akka/cluster/sharding/typed/ShardingCompileOnlyTest.java) { #init }

-Messages to a specific entity are then sent via an EntityRef.
+Messages to a specific entity are then sent via an `EntityRef`.
-It is also possible to wrap methods in a `ShardingEnvelop` or define extractor functions and send messages directly to the shard region.
+It is also possible to wrap methods in a `ShardingEnvelope` or define extractor functions and send messages directly to the shard region.

 Scala
 :  @@snip [ShardingCompileOnlySpec.scala](/akka-cluster-sharding-typed/src/test/scala/docs/akka/cluster/sharding/typed/ShardingCompileOnlySpec.scala) { #send }